teiwei2003/docs/ja/architecture/addresses.md

----
-title: Names and Addresses
-order: 4
----

 # Names and Addresses

 Blockchains (almost?) all use addresses to identify external actors via a hash of a public key, and many newer ones extended this to identify on-chain "smart contracts" with unique addresses as well.
 On chain, addresses are represented by a use a concise, immutable binary format, typically 20 or 32 bytes long, often derived from a hashing function.
 However, there are many human-readable representations of these binary addresses, which are shown to clients.
 For example, [Bech32](https://en.bitcoin.it/wiki/Bech32) `bc1qc7slrfxkknqcq2jevvvkdgvrt8080852dfjewde450xdlk4ugp7szw5tk9`, hex `0x8617E340B3D01FA5F11F306F4090FD50E238070D` or [checksumned hex](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md) `0x5aAeb6053F3E94C9b9A09f33669435E7Ef1BeAed`, and even [large integers](https://research.kudelskisecurity.com/2018/01/16/blockchains-how-to-steal-millions-in-264-operations/) `3040783849904107057L`.

 ## Addr

 Addresses in Cosmos SDK are 20 character long strings, and contain security checks - such as chain-prefix in Bech32, and checksums in Bech32 and checksummed hex (EIP55).
 Since CosmWasm is an extension of Cosmos SDK, it follows the same address rules; wallets, smart contracts, modules have an identifier address with defined prefix. `cosmos1...` for gaia, `wasm1...` for CosmWasm testnets.

 For passing address to contracts, pass it as string and then validate the input to an: **Addr**